Understanding Alcove's approach to handling prohibited activities.

 Submitting Evidence

 The following FAQ page will list different forms of acceptable evidence in order to issue a formal leasing violation as well as Alcove's process based on the evidence received.
 To report a lease violation to Alcove, a roommate or landlord must provide evidence by submitting a support ticket or email to Alcove Support.
-Evidence of a leasing violation are considered either soft or hard evidence.
+Evidence of a leasing violation is considered either soft or hard evidence.
 The definition for each can be found below:

 Soft Evidence: Informal and refutable evidence or reports of a leasing violation that cannot be proven or linked to one or more individuals, but may prompt further investigation.